Confederate Memorial (Arlington National Cemetery): Presidential wreaths

-Position of Ezekiel's descendants
+Position of Moses Jacob Ezekiel's descendants

-In 2017, after the violence at the Unite the Right rally in Charlottesville, Virginia, gave additional impetus to the removal of Confederate monuments and memorials, twenty of Ezekiel's descendants published in The Washington Post a letter calling for the monument to be removed:
+In 2017, after the violence at the Unite the Right rally in Charlottesville, Virginia, gave additional impetus to the removal of Confederate monuments and memorials, a number of descendants of the monument's sculptor Moses Jacob Ezekiel wrote a letter to The Washington Post calling for the monument to be removed:

 Like most such monuments, this statue intended to rewrite history to justify the Confederacy and the subsequent racist Jim Crow laws.
 It glorifies the fight to own human beings, and, in its portrayal of African Americans, implies their collusion.
 As proud as our family may be of Moses's artistic prowess, we—some twenty Ezekiels—say remove that statue.
 Take it out of its honored spot in Arlington National Cemetery and put it in a museum that makes clear its oppressive history.